 What is Spiritual Growth?

 Spiritual growth is the process of awakening to your true nature, purpose, and potential.
 When you undergo spiritual growth you experience an expansion in awareness and insight, also known as higher consciousness.
 All spiritual growth has one objective: to help you embody your Soul, Higher Self or Atman.
-Once you are able to unite with your Soul, you will experience what is understood as enlightenment, self-realization, “heaven,” Oneness or moksha.
+Once you are able to unite with your Soul, you will experience what is understood as spiritual enlightenment, self-realization, “heaven,” Oneness or moksha.

 11 Traps that Sabotage Your Spiritual Growth